 This also slows down the whole process – ideally you want to be able to get into the package and book a desk easily and quickly – a long winded health questionnaire is going to get in the way of this.
 If you feel you need to ask employees about their health status then maybe you should do this outside of the desk booking system.

-Many vendors supply a mobile app, others just make their web-based booking system mobile friendly.
+The best desk booking systems for hybrid work include a mobile app, others just make their web-based booking system mobile friendly.
 As a minimum we’d expect to see a mobile friendly system.